duttosourav8/Electrical-Faults-Analysis-Classification/README.md

 - Train multiple models for detection & classification
 - Print classification reports
 - Plot confusion matrices and ROC curves
-- (Optional) Produce LIME local explanations
+-  Produce LIME local explanations

 > If you add an `outputs/` directory and update the save paths in the code, figures/tables can be exported instead of only being shown.